npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Wed, 10 Apr 2024 13:53:53 +0530
 ### [‘Swiss grannies’ win climate case: How climate litigation is rising across the world](https://www.firstpost.com/explainers/swiss-grannies-climate-case-litigation-rising-world-unep-13758187.html)

-Article found but Couldn't summarize
+The article discusses a landmark victory for a group of elderly Swiss women, known as the 'Climate Grannies', in the European Court of Human Rights.
+The court ruled that Switzerland's climate efforts were insufficient, violating the women's human rights.
+This case is part of a growing global trend of climate litigation, where the number of cases has risen from 884 in 2017 to 2,180 in 2022.
+The article highlights several other significant cases, including a group of Portuguese youth suing European countries, and a case in Montana where children won a lawsuit demanding the state consider climate change effects on fossil-fuel projects.

-A group of elderly women in Switzerland, dubbed the ‘Climate Grannies’ won the first-ever climate case victory in the European Court of Human Rights.
-In recent times, climate action cases have risen across the world — from 884 in 2017 to 2,180 in 2022.
-Experts note that such litigation will continue to see a rise this year as awareness also increases among the masses
+Experts believe this rise in climate litigation is due to increased awareness and frustration with the slow pace of policy action.
+Climate lawsuits are seen as a way to hold governments and corporations accountable and to give a voice to those most affected by climate change.
+The article suggests that these cases can have a lasting impact on climate policy and raise public awareness.
+It also notes that climate litigation is expected to continue growing, with new cases emerging against companies accused of greenwashing and plastic pollution.
+The article concludes that climate litigation is becoming an essential tool for climate action and justice.

 Wed, 10 Apr 2024 12:12:52 +0530
 ### [India among nations with highest hepatitis B and C cases: What are these infections, how to prevent them?](https://www.firstpost.com/explainers/india-highest-hepatitis-b-and-c-infections-13758042.html)